Poojagupta06/calculator/README.md

   3. Multiplication
   4. Division

- We need to enter the following parameters:
+ User need to enter the following parameters:
  1. operand1
  2. operator
  3. operand2

- Once we enter the parameter, the result is display.
+ Once we enter the parameter, the result is displayed.

 Second Page:
-It displays the history of the last 10 calculations performed.
+It displays the history of the last 10 calculations performed descending from most recent to oldest.

 The link to the hosted calculator application: poojagupta06.pythonanywhere.com